commerceblock/cb_idcheck/README.md

 ### Basic usage

 - Optional: run webhook.py.
-In a production environment, a permanent webhook should be established.
 For testing purposes, a temporary webhook can be set up using the --ngrok=true option.
 The KYC provider API configuration must be provided - run with the --help argument for more details.

 - Submit user details to the KYC provider using idcheck.py.
 This be done using the test GUI or by providing the required data as command line arguments.